-- 1. Students can include as optional courses in their study plan, up to a maximum of 12 CFUs, internships that are part of the Erasmus Traineeship programme, both in Italy and abroad, as part of an academic plan in line with the learning and outcome objectives of the second-cycle degree. - 2.
+- 1. Students can include as optional courses in their study plan, up to a maximum of 12 CFUs, internships that are part of the Erasmus Traineeship programme, both in Italy and abroad, as part of an academic plan in line with the learning and outcome objectives of the second-cycle degree.
+Students enrolled in double degree programmes who so request may seek acknowledgement of internship experiences, gained either in Italy or abroad, as part of activities chosen freely by the students themselves, with up to 12 credits being granted. - 2.
 The Department Board determines how such activities will be recognized and evaluated in terms of the student's academic record, based on the opinion of the organizational internship tutor and the course coordinator.
 Student internship activities (see previous clause) are assessed a pass or fail mark in terms of the student's record and do not enter into the calculation of the final average mark